alexmensch/nido/README.md

 ## Quickstart
+### Software
-On a fresh installation of Raspbian Stretch Lite on a Raspberry Pi, run the following commands to install everything you need to run the Nido thermostat:
+On a fresh installation of Raspbian [Buster Lite](https://www.raspberrypi.org/downloads/) on a Raspberry Pi, run the following commands to install everything you need to run the Nido thermostat:

 ```bash
 cd ~